kirpalsingh17/javaScript-important-concepts-understanding/README-JS5.md

-# Project Title

-A brief description of what this project does and who it's for

 #### What is the difference between prototypal and classical inheritance in JavaScript?
-JavaScript supports both prototypal and classical inheritance, but the language's prototypal inheritance is more flexible and powerful than classical inheritance.
+JavaScript **supports both prototypal and classical inheritance,** but the language's prototypal inheritance is more flexible and powerful than classical inheritance.

 Classical inheritance is the approach used in languages such as Java, C++, and Python.
 It involves defining classes and then creating instances of those classes.
 The instances inherit properties and methods from their parent classes, and new classes can be created by extending existing classes.
 Classical inheritance is typically implemented using the "class" keyword in modern JavaScript.